dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 All ledgers implementing ICRC-4 MUST include the standard in the list returned by the `icrc1_supported_standards` method.
 Furthermore, ICRC-4 aims to adhere to the patterns established by ICRC-7 for batch processing, providing a consistent interface for both fungible and non-fungible token transfers within the Internet Computer ecosystem.

 ## Rationale and Backwards Compatibility

-The introduction of the `memo` and `created_at_time` fields at the batch level, rather than on individual transactions, aligns ICRC-4 with the batch processing patterns of ICRC-7 and improves consistency across token standards.
-This structure simplifies deduplication processes and reduces the complexity of transaction verification for users and implementers.

 ICRC-4 introduces no known backward compatibility issues with existing standards.
 It is designed as an extension of ICRC-1 and preserves the principles of individual transfer transactions.